-- The value provided by the device. - The MPAM\NS or MPAM\SP value corresponding to the target PA space of the NoStreamID access.
+- The value provided by the device.
+This option must be used if the PARTID and PMG values used are the values provided by the device. - The MPAM\NS or MPAM\SP value corresponding to the target PA space of the NoStreamID access.